Emojipedia: News and analysis

-The first the news launched in 2014.

-In 2016 an Emojipedia analysis showed that the peach emoji is most commonly used to represent buttocks.
+In 2016, an Emojipedia analysis showed that the peach emoji is most commonly used to represent buttocks.

-According to Emojipedia Broccoli was approved as part of Unicode 10.0 in 2017, this vibrant vegetable has since become a symbol of health, wellness, and even the occasional debate about eating habits.
-But it hasn’t always been a beloved symbol in the emoji world.
-In fact, it took several years for the broccoli emoji to gain the popularity it enjoys today.

 In 2017, after Google CEO Sundar Pichai pledged to "drop everything" to update Android's burger emoji, Emojipedia revealed the cheese layering issue had been resolved.
 In 2018, Emojipedia revealed that Apple planned to "fix" its bagel emoji design by adding cream cheese, following user complaints.

 A 2020 study by Emojipedia found that and were most used to represent COVID-19.
 Also in 2020, Emojipedia revealed that Apple's forthcoming iOS update would change the mask-wearing emoji to display a smiling face.
 In January 2021, Emojipedia reported that had been declared an emoji "for boomers" on TikTok, and in March 2021, it published analysis showing had become the most used emoji on Twitter.

-World Emoji Day (17 July)

-World Emoji Day is a holiday created by Emojipedia in 2014 which is held on 17 July each year.
-According to The New York Times, 17 July was chosen due to the design of the calendar emoji (on iOS) showing this date.

-Emojipedia used the second annual World Emoji Day to release EmojiVote as "an experiment in Emoji democracy".
-In 2017–2020, Apple used this event to preview new emojis for iOS.
-Emojipedia reveals the winners of the World Emoji Awards each year, with past announcements held live at the New York Stock Exchange and National Museum of Cinema.

-Adopt an Emoji

-Emojipedia launched Adopt an Emoji in September 2015 as "an attempt to make the site free of display ads" according to Wired.
-This preceded a similar program by the Unicode Consortium in December 2015.

-The Emojipedia "Adopt an Emoji" program was shut down in November 2016, citing confusion for users and advertisers due to the similarity with Unicode's fundraising effort.

 Cultural impact

 In 2018, Portland Maine's Press Herald reported that Senator Angus King had endorsed a new lobster emoji but Emojipedia's design was called out as "anatomically incorrect" due to an incorrect number of legs.
 The number of legs on Emojipedia's lobster design was subsequently fixed in a future release.
 Slate reported this as "a victory for scientists and lobster fans everywhere".
 Skater Tony Hawk criticized Emojipedia's skateboard design as being mid-'80s ... beginner-level' board 'definitely not representative' of the modern sport" and subsequently worked with the company to produce an updated design.
 On BBC Radio 4, Stephen Fry described Emojipedia as "a kind of Académie française for your iPhone" when assessing its impact on the English language.